What are the best anchorages, marinas, and places to visit when cruising the San Juan Islands?

 activity that makes the trip unforgettable.

-This website is part of a larger project to share practical
+This website is a project to share practical

 only get by doing.
-If you're looking for more detail, check out the full printed
+Be sure to check out the full printed

 cruising guide, and other posts here on the site.
 They go deeper into